 However, current solutions in the field provided by third-party service providers utilize Over-The-Top (OTT) application messaging for specific urgent events.
 These solutions employ methods such as SMS over NAS, SMS over IP, or NIDD-based messaging for UEs using normal sessions over the 3GPP system or for proprietary devices using non-3GPP compliant access.
 They lack standardized priority treatment within the 3GPP system, which limits their effectiveness in delivering urgent messages promptly.
-This is particularly problematic for third-party users that rely on these services, especially during urgent events.
+This is particularly problematic for application users of third-party service provider that rely on these services, especially during urgent events.
 Without proper integration with the 3GPP system, messages may experience delays or fail to reach their intended recipients, hindering timely delivery between the UE and the application server.
-Enabling priority treatment for third-party users using legacy messaging services, including SMS and NIDD-based messaging, in concert with Multimedia Priority Service (MPS) for Messaging for Service User, can greatly enhance the availability of messaging services for urgent events.
+Enabling priority treatment for authorized application users using legacy messaging services, including SMS and NIDD-based messaging, in concert with Multimedia Priority Service (MPS) for Messaging for Service User, can greatly enhance the availability of messaging services for urgent events.
 This can potentially save lives in urgent situations.

 It has recognized in 3GPP that there are increasing needs for enhancing availability of messaging service.
 As part of Release 19, SA1 identified use cases and service requirements that enable MPS for Messaging Services to authorized MPS Service Users.
 These use cases include UE or IoT devices utilizing SMS or MMS, IMS Messaging, or MSGin5G in periods of network congestion during which normal commercial messaging services are degraded.
 In addition, based on TS22.262 MSGin5G Service, it already enables the Legacy 3GPP Message Gateway to interact with MSGin5G Server on behalf of Legacy 3GPP UE or IoT device (e.g., SMS, NIDD) in the application architecture.
 The support of NIDD is in readiness for supporting messaging services with enhancement of priority treatment.
 Nonetheless, there are still gaps to be addressed to introduce a new messaging service in Rel-20.
 For example,

-Third-party users cannot get priority treatment in the 3GPP system during urgent events,
+Application users of the third-party service provider cannot get priority treatment in the 3GPP system during urgent events,

-NIDD-based messaging, which has been available in the field for legacy UEs and IoT devices, lacks support.
+NIDD-based messaging, which has been available in the field for legacy UEs including IoT devices, lacks support.

-Addressing these gaps in Rel-20 is crucial to ensure Services Users and/or third-party users can reliably deliver messages during urgent events.
+Addressing these gaps in Rel-20 is crucial to ensure Services Users and/or application users of third-party service provider can reliably deliver messages during urgent events.

 4 Objective

-The objective is to define normative stage 1 requirements to support a new priority messaging service (PMS) for authorized third-party user.
+The objective is to define normative stage 1 requirements to support a new priority messaging service exposure (PMSE) for authorized application users of third-party service providers.
 The Rel-20 scope include:

-Enable PMS, including SMS, and NIDD-based messaging, for an authorized third-party user using a UE or IoT device,
+Enable PMSE, including SMS, and NIDD-based messaging, for an authorized application user using a UE or IoT device,

-Enable priority treatment of messages to/from the third-party application server when PMS is authorized and activated for an authorized third-party user using a UE or IoT device,
+Enable priority treatment of messages to/from the third-party application server when PMSE is authorized and activated for an authorized application user using a UE or IoT device,

-Enable differential priority treatment between a MPS’s Service User and a PMS’s third-party user subject to regional/national regulatory requirements, service level agreement with third party service provider, and operator’s policy,
+Enable differential priority treatment between a MPS’s Service User and a PMSE’s application user subject to regional/national regulatory requirements, service level agreement with third-party service provider, and operator’s policy,

-Enable differentiated access control during congestion period for authorized Service Users using MPS for messaging, authorized third-party users using PMS, and users using other normal commercial messaging service.
+Enable differentiated access control during congestion period for authorized Service Users using MPS for messaging, authorized application users using PMSE, and users using other normal commercial messaging service.

-Enable support of a roaming UE or IoT device with an PMS subscription within the home country or outside the home country.
+Enable support of a roaming UE or IoT device with an PMSE subscription.

-Enable charging for authorized third party user and its third-party service provider.
+Enable charging for authorized application user and its third-party service provider.

-NOTE 1: all requirements specified in TS 22.153 related to MPS for messaging for authorized Service User using a UE or IoT device are assumed to be applicable to PMS for authorized third-party user, unless otherwise indicated.
+NOTE 1: all requirements specified in TS 22.153 related to MPS for messaging for authorized Service User using a UE or IoT device will not be impacted .